Altomare/repairs/otrona/software/README.md

 For BDOS, there were more changes so I decompiled it and annotated the labels for the code to match, then ran a diff.
 See `disassembly/`.

+`git diff --no-index -U1 --word-diff=color --word-diff-regex=. ./bdos_d.asm maslin_bdos_d.asm`

 BDOS:
 * Serial number (see above)
 * Some jumps are relative (Otrona) instead or absolute (cpm22)
 * More commands in the disk initialization routine on Otrona than in cpm22.
 TODO: make sense of it
 * Value change in `diskwr2`, in code labeled "patch 1 for use of optional blocking/deblocking".
-TODO: make sense of it
+See [CPM22PAT.01](http://www.cpm.z80.de/download/cpm22pat.zip)

 ## Layout